 5. Get on-trend with painted geometric shapes

-Geometric paint effects are very trendy – so why not add your own graphic design to your bedroom walls with little more than a roll of masking tape and a good paintbrush?
+Geometric paint effects are very trendy – so why not add your own graphic design to your bedroom walls with little more than a roll of masking tape and a good paintbrush (see our pick of the best)?
 Use white as your canvas, and select some pretty pastel tones to complete the look.
 You may even get away with tester pots for the lesser used accent shades.
 Team with bedding in similar shades to complete the look.

 6. Create an ombre effect